 Patients undergoing brachioplasty are put under general anesthesia.
 It is an outpatient procedure that takes an average of 2 hours to complete.
 If the procedure is a part of an after weight loss surgery, which usually involves more than one body part, an overnight stay may be required.
 After surgery, the arm is protected with a compression garment and drain tubes may be present to avoid the risk of infection.
 Swelling and bruising are normal.
 Patients should keep the arm elevated to promote blood circulation and help with swelling.
 With proper care, the arm will return to normal function after several weeks.

-This procedure, performed alone, will cost around $6,000 to $8,000.
+This procedure, performed alone, will cost around $8,500.
 It is also common to combine brachioplasty with another cosmetic surgery procedure.
 In this case, the costs will increase.

 Plan Your Procedure